fasrc/helmod/doc/HOWTO.md

 sudo rsync -avu {"$FASRCSW_DEV","$FASRCSW_PROD"}/rpmbuild/SRPMS/
 ```

-Add, commit, and push all your modifications to the fasrcsw git remote repo with something like the following:
+Add, commit, and push all your modifications to the fasrcsw git remote with something like the following:

 ``` bash
 cd "$FASRCSW_DEV"